Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 What Predisposes Dogs to Fight?

-If the dogs are not spayed or neutered, there may also be a hormonal component to the fights.
-In female dogs the hormonal changes taking place during the estrus cycle and pregnancy may particularly elicit fights.
+If the dogs are not spayed or neutered, there may at times also be a hormonal component to the fights.
+In female dogs, the hormonal changes taking place during the estrus cycle and pregnancy may particularly elicit fights.
 However, fighting may endure due to hierarchy and breeding rights even when the dog is not in heat or pregnant.
-Learn more about this in "why are intact females fighting?
-In male dogs, the hormone testosterone facilitates inter-dog aggression However, once spayed and neutered, dogs prone to inter-dog aggression may no longer fight due to hormones, but they may still viciously fight for other reasons we will see below.
+Learn more about this in "Why Are Intact Females Fighting"?

 Access to Resources